by Feli Chic'Cuisine

 Assemble the Roll

 14. Carefully, unroll the cake.
-Spread a third of the mascarpone cream over biscuit, leaving a 1 cm border on all sides.
+Spread half of the mascarpone cream over biscuit, leaving a 1 cm border on all sides.
 Arrange the berries on top, gently form it into a cake roll.
-Starting from 1 short end, roll up biscuit, using paper, to form a Swiss roll.
+Starting from one short end, roll up biscuit, using paper, to form a Swiss roll.
 Wrap paper firmly around roll to secure.
 Refrigerate for 2 hours or until well chilled.

 15. Using a palette knife, spread the top and sides of the roll with the remaining mascarpone cream.
 Decorate with the remaining berries, dust with powder (icing) sugar and serve.